The mission of the Idaho Walk Bike Alliance is to promote active transportation as healthy, safe and reliable for all Idahoans.

-Niki lives in Pocatello with her 6 year old son and is a native of Woodstock, Virginia.
+Niki lives in Victor with her son and is a native of Woodstock, Virginia.
 Her love of bicycles started long ago and her ‘go big or go home’ mentality started young too – with a femur break at age 8 that she earned racing her bike down the barn hill on the family farm.

 Niki works for Bannock Transportation Planning Organization and is the Portneuf Valley Bike to Work Coordinator.
 She has a MPA from ISU and completed her undergraduate work there also.
 Niki is a bike enthusiast, a proponent of active transportation, leave no trace ethics, and outdoor activities of all kinds.
 She enjoys working with local decision makers and comes to IWBA with the intent of affecting statewide decision makers through a broader spectrum of bike/ped advocacy.

 In her free time, Niki enjoys cooking for, playing with and snuggling her little boy.
 She is an extreme snowboarder and mountain biker and can usually be found on a resort lift in any season, or trying to not be found on a hidden gem of a trail somewhere in Idaho.